 Talking to a family member or a loved one about mental health can be difficult.
 If you need help talking with a family member in crisis, Colorado Crisis Service’s team of professionals and peer specialists will support you in accessing the help you need.

-If you are considering suicide and need someone to restore hope, call crisis counseling, 1-844-493-TALK (8255).
+If you are considering suicide and need someone to restore hope, call crisis counseling, 1-844-493-TALK (8255) to text TALK to 38255.
 Asking for help is a sign of strength, not weakness, and we can assure you that recovery is possible.

 Remember that suicidal thoughts are a sign of extreme distress.
 Even children who experience traumatic life events, such as abuse, bullying, or homelessness can feel overwhelmed and have suicidal thoughts.
 Colorado Crisis Services counselors are skilled at talking through a problem and connecting people of all ages with the resources they need.